Home —> Ambient Light Rejection in Machine Vision: Shielding Your System from Factory Lighting

 Ambient Light Rejection Strategies for Machine Vision Systems

 Ambient light is any light reaching the camera sensor that does not come from the controlled illumination source of the vision system.
 In factory environments, ambient light is always present.
-Overhead fluorescent or LED tubes, skylights, light from adjacent machines, and reflections from surfaces all contribute unwanted illumination to the inspection zone.
+Overhead fluorescent or LED tubes, skylights, light from adjacent machines, and reflections from surfaces all add unwanted illumination to the inspection zone.

 How Ambient Light Causes False Accepts and False Rejects